johnshearing/PrivateKeyVault/README.md

 Next navigate to the downloads folder.
 You will see an icon that reads **MyEtherWalletOffline-master.zip**
 Double click on that.
-An application called called Xarchiver will open.
+An application called Xarchiver will open.
 Xarchiver looks a lot like a file manager.
 We will use Xarchiver to extract files from the ZIP file we just downloaded.
 Click on the **Action** menu option.
 Then click on the **Extract** menu item.
 A dialog box will open entitled **Extract Files**
-Click on the button on the bottom right labled **Extract**
+Click on the button on the bottom right labeled **Extract**
-Wait a few seconds for the Xarchiver to extract the file and then close the Xarchiver applicaiton.
+Wait a few seconds for the Xarchiver to extract the file and then close the Xarchiver applicaition.

 You will now see a new folder next to the zip file that you downloaded.
-This new folder is labled **MyEtherWalletOffline-master**
+This new folder is labeled **MyEtherWalletOffline-master**
 Double click on this new folder to open it.
-Now you will see a folder labled **dist**.
+Now you will see a folder labeled **dist**.
 We are going to rename this folder **MEW**.
 Click once on the **dist** folder just to highlight it.
 Then open the **Edit** menu at the upper left and select the **Rename** menu option.